Gear Review: Altra Olympus 5, The Perfect Disappointment

 In the process, you have to submit pictures of the problem.
 I did this, including multiple pictures of me actually using the shoes.
 Altra finally honored their own policy, but told me that I was misusing the shoes and not locking in the heel with my laces, causing damage that might not be covered under warranty again.
 This fairly enraged me, as the pictures I sent them literally showed me doing just that.
 The response was probably canned, leading me to believe that they have this issue enough that it’s automatic for them.
 Anyway, it was a very irritating experience altogether.

 So why did this blowout happen?
 I don’t know.
 I didn’t get any hotspots, so I wasn’t getting any rubbing.
 What I imagine occurred was the ingress of debris from the “mouths” that the shoes develop, which probably pierced the thin material.
 I have never had this problem with any shoe before.
 I sent Altra some pictures of one of my Montrails from 2016 which has little tread left but which has not suffered such a fate.
 My Mizunos from 2017 area also fine.
+This is not a misuse issue, but rather an issue of design and construction.

 Below: My old Mizunos, some relatively new (year or two old) Montrails, and the state of my Altra’s tread after the second hike.